 When speaking with Hawkins, you can tell that he relished the chance to be a mentor for so many young pitchers.
 An affable and humble individual, Hawkins admits that he appreciated when players would approach him with questions and understood his role as a a veteran presence in the pen.

-I had the privilege of interviewing LaTroy, where we discussed his transition from the starting rotation to the pen, his time with the Mets, the quick pitch, and his thoughts on bullpen specialization.
+I had the privilege of interviewing Hawkins where we discussed his transition from the starting rotation to the pen, his time with the Mets, the quick pitch, and his thoughts on bullpen specialization.

-MMO: You finished your career 10th all-time among pitchers in games at 1,042.
+MMO: You finished your career 10th all-time among pitchers in game appearances with 1,042.
 What does that number mean to you?

-MMO: Playing for 11 different organizations in your career, was it difficult for you to be on the move and relocate as often as you did?
+MMO: Playing for eleven different organizations in your career, was it difficult for you to be on the move and relocate as often as you did?

-Every city was different in its own right, you find a lot of good restaurants and it was just a great time.
-I never looked at it as, “Oh, why me?
-Why can’t I stay in one place?”
-Once you get in there, you understand being a bullpen guy, that’s part of it.
-And the sooner you embrace it, the better off you’ll be able to adjust.
+Every city was different in its own right; you find a lot of good restaurants and it was just a great time.
+I never looked at it as, oh, why me?
+Why can’t I stay in one place?
+Once you get in there you understand being a bullpen guy, that’s part of it.
+The sooner you embrace it, the better off you’ll be able to adjust.

 MMO: Who were some of your favorite players growing up?

 MMO: You spent the 2013 season in New York playing for the Mets, how did you like your time with the team?